Lancaster, Kentucky: Geography

 According to the United States Census Bureau, Lancaster has a total area of 5.0 km2, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Lancaster has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 History

 In 1797, Captain William Buford donated land for the establishment of a town around the site of Major Andrew Wallace's settlement at Wallace Crossroads.
 The surveying and platting was completed over the next year by Joseph Bledsoe Jr., and the community was named "Lancaster" for the Pennsylvania town, either because one of its settlers came from there or because the town was designed on a similar plan.
 The post office was established in 1801 and operated under the name "Lancaster Court House" until 1811.
 The city was formally incorporated by the state assembly in 1837.

+Lancaster was briefly occupied by the Confederate States of America before being expelled after the Battle of Perryville.